Washington Nationals Rapid Reaction: Jordan Zimmermann Stumbles As Nats Struggles Continue

 By Ricky Keeler

-Jun 12, 2015; Milwaukee, WI, USA; Milwaukee Brewers third baseman Aramis Ramirez (16) hits a two RBI double during the first inning against the Washington Nationals at Miller Park.
+Jun 12, 2015; Milwaukee, WI, USA; Washington Nationals pitcher Jordan Zimmermann (27) throws a pitch during the first inning against the Milwaukee Brewers at Miller Park.
 Mandatory Credit: Jeff Hanisch-USA TODAY Sports

 After a great stretch of quality starts for the number two starter in the Nationals rotation, Jordan Zimmerman has had two bad starts in a row.
 After giving up four runs over five innings against the Cubs last Sunday, the 29-year-old right-hander gave up six runs on nine hits in 3.1 innings, striking out four, and walking one in the loss.
 In the first inning, Zimmermann had his only walk of the night with one out to Gerardo Parra.

 On the next batter, Ryan Braun hit a groundball to short that looked like it was going to be a double play.
 Ian Desmond bobbled the ball and was not able to turn two.
 While it didn’t go as an error officially, it was a mistake that ended up costing the Nats.
 Desmond, at the plate, went 0-for-4 with four strikeouts last night.

 After an Adam Lind single, Aramis Ramirez had the first of two RBI doubles as the line drive to left field gave Milwaukee a 2-0 lead.
 Plus, it made Zimmermann work more than he had to, which was a common theme in the month of April for this team.
 Zimmermann had a good second inning, but started the third giving up back-to-back singles to Parra and Braun.
 While Parra bailed him out by getting picked off at second, Ramirez was able to get another RBI double to put the Brewers up 3-1 at the time.